junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 This occurs most often in babies who stopped breastfeeding early or suddenly, and who are not given sufficient high energy foods often enough.
 Severe malnutrition often starts when a child has diarrhea or another infection.
 We can usually recognize children who are severely malnourished without taking any measurements.
 The 2 main examples are:

-# dry malnutrition—or marasmus
+# dry malnutrition, or marasmus

 This child does not get enough of any kind of food.
 He is said to have dry malnutrition or marasmus.
 In other words, he is starved.
 His body is small, very thin and wasted.
 He is little more than skin and bones.

-This child needs more food—especially energy foods.
+This child needs more food, especially energy foods.

 # THIS CHILD IS JUST SKIN AND BONES.

 This child’s condition is called wet malnutrition because his feet, hands, and face are swollen.
-This can happen when a child does not eat enough ‘body building’ helper foods—or proteins.
+This can happen when a child does not eat enough ‘body building’ helper foods, or proteins.
 More often it happens when he does not get enough energy foods, and his body burns up whatever proteins he eats for energy.

 Eating beans, lentils, or other foods that have been stored in a damp place and are a little moldy may also be part of the cause.

-This child needs more food more often—a lot of foods rich in energy, and some foods rich in protein (see p.
+This child needs more food more often, a lot of foods rich in energy, and some foods rich in protein (see p.
 111).

 Also, try to avoid foods that are old, and may be spoiled or moldy.